axkg/buzzd/README.md

 The next section in the configuration file defines a list of beeping `patterns`.
 A pattern may look like the following example - note that the comments prefixed with `//` are here for documentation purposes only, they cannot be included in the actual configuration file as they violate the JSON syntax.

+With regards to the pattern name, the name `'_'` (just the underscore) is a reserved name.
+It can be used to cancel the playback of the current pattern without triggering a new one.

 ```json
 {
     "name": "ack", // the name of the pattern